Skip to main content

 iOS 26 Liquid Glass Layer

-v2.0 introduces a dedicated Liquid Glass primitive inside the DesignSystem package.
+The DesignSystem package ships a dedicated Liquid Glass primitive.
 Primitive: Packages/DesignSystem/Sources/DesignSystem/Materials/SAIGlass.swift

 • SAIGlassStyle: .regular (default surface) and .clear (edge-to-edge hero surfaces).